tetra-framework/tetra/README.md

 Too much for a README.
 There's a [Documentation](https://tetra.readthedocs.org) page.

-There are also a shortcut to some [examples](https://www.tetraframework.com/examples/).
+There is also a shortcut to some [examples](https://www.tetraframework.com/examples/).

 ## Installation

 As usual:
 ```
-pip install tetra
+uv pip install tetra
 ```

 But wait, this isn't all.
 Tetra needs some customization in your Django project.